ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/launchGREP11guest.md

       hpcr-catch-success[1337]: HPL10001I: Services succeeded -> systemd triggered hpl-catch-success service
       ```

-You will have to enter the `Ctrl + ]` key-combination to break out of the console.
+You will have to enter the ++control+bracket-right++ key-combination to break out of the console.

 ## verify that GREP11 server log messages are received by rsyslog